 If the two teams that are playing are perceived to be equal, then the odds of the game will be even.
 Sportsbooks handle even odds differently with different names and abbreviations like: even odds (EV) or pick 'em (PK).
 If a game between the New England Patriots and Miami Dolphins was a pick 'em, the moneyline odds for both teams would be -110.

 Massachusetts betting apps typically list their even odds like this:

 You may be wondering what these moneyline odds mean other than just how much money you can win.
 They actually also represent an implied probability of each team winning the game.
 To calculate the implied probability, there are many calculators online, but there are also two formulae, minus odds/(minus odds + 100) and 100 / (positive odds + 100).
 The two implied probabilities of a game usually do not add up to 100, and this difference is the house edge.

 What Sports Can You Place Moneyline Bets on in Mass?

 Because moneyline betting is a very simple wager type, practically every sport has moneyline betting, from team sports like football and basketball to individual sports like tennis and boxing.
-Big sportsbooks like BetMGM Massachusetts will have every major sports league as well as international sports like cricket and EPL.
+Big sportsbooks like BetMGM will have every major sports league as well as international sports like cricket and EPL.